 This cake was created from the top down.

-After finding these lovely dehydrated orange slices at my local markets, I could see them perched atop a cake.
+After finding some lovely dehydrated orange slices at my local markets, I could see them perched atop a cake.
 I scooped them up immediately and started thinking more about my cake-y vision .

 I had warm colours and spices in mind when I started digging through Nana Ling’s recipe books in search of a cake to complement these vibrant orange treats.